-Since 2007 our head office in Besançon has been supplied by a green electicity provider and since January 2016 our Brussels office has been located in the ‘Renewable Energy House’ which also benefits entirely from green, renewable electricity.
+Since 2007 our head office in Besançon has been supplied by a green electricity provider and since 2020 our Brussels office has been located in Mundo Madou, a building designed to minimise its environmental impact (energy, water, waste, mobility, biodiversity, reuse and recycling, etc.)

 Transport can be subdivided into two different areas.
 On a day-to-day basis, both offices are located within an easy walk of high capacity transit lines (tram in Besançon and the metro in Brussels), financial support is provided to employees who use public transport and both sites provide bike parking and a financial incentive to encourage low carbon (and healthy!) biking.